acsnevesgit/react-lab/README.md

 ## ❔ About

 <p align="justify"><i>Re@ct-L@b</i>  is a repo for experimenting around, mainly with React components that have different functions.
 Some are completely made from scratch; Some are inspired in other projects and/or build with the help of npm.
-The idea is to both let me practice and also to create reusable custom components, which I can later use in future projects.</p><br/>
+The idea is to both let me practice and also to create reusable custom components, which I can later use in future projects.
+Note that the features are continuously being updated and, thus, this file might not be up to date.</p><br/>

 ---